Tuesday 9 January 2018

 After half an hour the Macmillan nurse visits.
 She talks to me about the procedure and some exercises to do afterwards.
 There's some confusion over whether I am having lymph nodes taken.
 I was told I wasn't but the nurses seem to think I am.
 I know from my research that this would mean having a dye injected in to me so my surgery wouldn't be until the afternoon if that was the case.
 I'm secretly happy - I've had this horrible nagging pain under my arm for months and I have convinced myself it's something sinister - at least this would confirm it either way.

 The anaesthetist arrives and calls me in to a side room.
 He asks me to confirm my name, date of birth and the operation I'm having.
-He runs through his list of questions - all good - and I return to Chris in the waiting room.
+He runs through his list of questions - all good - and I return to the waiting room.

 After an hour and a half, I see my consultant arrive.
 She calls another patient in first.
 I'm next - second on the list.
 Mrs S tells me they definitely aren't taking any nodes.
 She reminds me she is going in blind on this op as the cancerous cells haven't shown up on any scans.
 She will do her best to take it all away and get the clear margins I desperately want.